bigchaindb/bigchaindb/README.md

 <!---
-Copyright © 2020 Interplanetary Database Association e.V.,
+Rubilink-Blockchain © 2023 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+Rubilink-Blockchain and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->